sureshvenkatesan1/conan-sbom-generation-demo/README.md

 conan profile detect
 ```

-This creates a  Profile '/Users/sureshv/.conan2/profiles/default'  which you can find later using:
+This creates a  Profile '/Users/sureshv/.conan2/profiles/default' on unix platforms ( on windows the file is C:\Users\sureshv\.conan2\profiles\default) which you can find later using:
 ```
 conan profile path default
 ```